RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/ReadSaveRAM/README.md

 ```

 ## Notes
-ReadSaveRAM() will overwrite any current values
+ReadSaveRAM() will overwrite any current values.